 Participating in your region’s Collective chapter fosters a strong local network and provides a forum for alumni.
 Alumni are invited to exchange ideas and advance their impact at the regional level.

 Each of our 40 chapters focuses on issues specific to the community and are aligned to national Collective pillars.
 Connect with your local Collective chapter by reaching out to its associated TFA regional office.

 Interested in launching a new regional chapter?
 Email us

-We seek to meaningfully advance educational outcomes for our children through the continuous engagement, leadership development, and mobilization of alumni of color.
+We seek to meaningfully advance educational outcomes for our children through the continuous engagement, leadership development, and mobilization of alumni who identify as Native, Indigenous, and people of color.

 1. Leadership Development

 Provide experiences that place alumni of color on a path to transformational leadership.

 Build a strong network that fosters a deep sense of connection among alumni of color.